scarrillo/ChromeExtensionPackage/README.markdown

 			- This file is for use with a hosted .crx - Enables auto updated by incrementing the version

-## Closure Compiler:
+### Closure Compiler

-	I've packaged a version of closure compiler library so that this is a complete working set of scripts.
+	This project bundles a version of closure compiler library so that this is a complete working set of build scripts.
-	Version: r1918 - Apr 30, 2012
+	*Version:* r1918 - Apr 30, 2012

 	Please do update your version of compiler.jar as needed. http://code.google.com/p/closure-compiler/downloads/list